echeran/smile-of-murugan/webbook/chapter01.md

 term Dravidian as such and would apply to all Dravidian literatures alike and only to them.

-Conclusion: there are no “Dravidian" literatures per se.
+Conclusion: there are no “Dravidian" literatures *per se*.

 It is, however, an entirely different matter if we consider carefully just one of the great literatures of the South: the Tamil literature.
-There, and only there, we are able to point out a whole complex set of features so to say a bundle of diagnostic isoglosses-separating this Dravidian literature not only from other Indian literatures but from other Dravidian literatures as well.
+There, and only there, we are able to point out a whole complex set of features so to say a bundle of diagnostic isoglosses—separating this Dravidian literature not only from other Indian literatures but from other Dravidian literatures as well.
 It is of course only the earliest period of the Tamil literature which shows these unique features.
-But the early Tamil poetry was rather unique not only by virtue of the fact that some of its features were so unlike everything else in India, but by virtue of its literary excellence; those 26,350

-lines of poetry promote Tamil to the rank of one of the great classical languages of the world-though the world at large only just about begins to realise it.
+But the early Tamil poetry was rather unique not only by virtue of the fact that some of its features were so unlike everything else in India, but by virtue of its literary excellence; those 26,350 lines of poetry promote Tamil to the rank of one of the great classical languages of the world—though the world at large only just about begins to realise it.

-All other Dravidian literatures-with the exception of Tamilbegin by adopting a model-in subject-matter, themes, forms, in prosody, poetics, metaphors etc.--only the language is different; in spite of the attempts of some Indian scholars to prove that there were that there must have been--indigenous, "Dravidian”, pre-Aryan traditions, literary traditions, in the great languages of the South, it is extremely hard to find traces of these traditions, and such attempts are more speculative than strictly scientific.
+All other Dravidian literatures—with the exception of Tamilbegin by adopting a model—in subject—matter, themes, forms, in prosody, poetics, metaphors etc.—only the language is different; in spite of the attempts of some Indian scholars to prove that there were that there must have been—indigenous, "Dravidian”, pre-Aryan traditions, literary traditions, in the great languages of the South, it is extremely hard to find traces of these traditions, and such attempts are more speculative than strictly scientific.
 It is